-Medical/emergency informat lon
+Medical/emergency information

-Student home phone #: Date of birth:
+Student home phone #: Date of birth: -

-Student's Address
+Student's Address -

-Family Physician: Phone #:
+Phone #:

-Describe any medical or phys student's safety in these active ical condition, medication information, or allergies which could interfere with the ities:
+Describe any medical or physical student's safety in these activities condition, medication information, or allergies which could interfere wi th th

-In the event of an emergency case I cannot be contacted: (injury, illness, unforeseen incident), I wish the following person to be notified in
+In the event of an emergency (injucase I cannot be contacted: ry, illness, unforeseen incident), I wish the following person to be notif ied ir

 Name:

 Relationship:

+Phone #:

 Alternate phone #:

+Medical Procedures

-trip chaperone(s) takin dical procedures or treatment are required during the trip, we consent to the ng, arranging for, and consenting to the procedures or treatment, in the n.
+If any emergency medical procedures or treatment are required during the trip, we consent to the trip chaperone(s) taking, arranging for, and consenting to the procedures or treatment, in the chaperone's discretion.
 We will pay the costs of any such medical procedures.

-Medical Insurance We verify that health and me dical insurance (please attach copy of insurance card) is in place for the

-undersigned student,

-- Insurance Company:
+Medical Insurance

-- Policy number:

-- Telephone number :

-Student Responsibility for Actions

-We understand that the chaperones are not responsible for the undersigned student's well-being during times that the student may be absent from the group during independent travel or travel the undersigned student may elect to do with relatives, friends, or other group members outside the travel plans of the program specified above, or at any other time that the student may be on his or her own.
+We verify that health and medical insurance (please attach copy of insurance card) is in place for the undersigned student, • Insurance Company: • Policy number: • Telephone number: Student Responsibility for Actions We understand that the chaperones are not responsible for the undersigned student's well-being during times that the student may be absent from the group during independent travel or travel the undersigned student may elect to do with relatives, friends, or other group members outside the travel plans of the program specified above, or at any other time that the student may be on his or her own.
 It is the student's responsibility to stay with the group and to keep the chaperones advised at any time the student leaves the group.

-Early or Delayed Return of Student Due to Emergency

-A student's family will be responsible for any costs associated with sending a student home due to an emergency, disciplinary issue, illness, or other unforeseen circumstance.
-The cost for any changes to the chaperone's travel will be covered by the student's parent/guardian should a chaperone have to remain with a student that is unable to travel with the group or has to accompany a student who is returning home early.

-Informed consent

-As the parent/guardian of the above-named student, I have read the field trip information and I understand that there are risks of physical injury associated with participation in these activities.
+Early or Delayed Return of Studen t Due to Emergency A student's family will be responsible emergency, disciplinary issue, illness chaperone's travel will be covered by student that is unable to travel with the , or other unforeseen of the student's parent/g circumstance.
+The cost for guardian should a chaperon any changes to the e have to remain with a Informed consent As the parent/guardian of the above-named student, I have read the field trip information and I understand that there are risks of physical injury associated with participation in these activities.
 I authorize qualified emergency medical professionals to examine and in the event of injury or serious illness, administer emergency care to the above-named student.
 I understand every effort will be made to contact me to explain the nature of the problem prior to any involved treatment.
 In the event it becomes necessary for the school district staff-in-charge to obtain emergency care for my student, neither he/she nor the school district assumes financial liability for expenses incurred because of the accident, injury, illness and/or unforeseen circumstances.
 These activities are an extension of the school education program and student conduct is to be in accordance with the school's published rules and regulations.

-Signature of parent/guardian

-Date

-Printed name of parent/guardian

-Parent/guardian work phone

-Home phone #

-Cell phone #

-I pledge that my conduct will, at all times, reflect credit upon myself, my parents, and my school.
+Signature of parent/guardian Date Printed name of parent/guardian Parent/guardian work phone Home e phone # Cell phone # I pledge that my conduct will, at all times, reflect credit upon myself, my parents, and my school.
 I understand that the school rules of conduct apply while on the trip.

-Signature of student
+Signature of student Date 3

-Date

-Rev. 12.21.2012, 2.14.2017, 2.26.2024